krzysztofskul/CADMDB2/README.md

 * VER.#0.2-BETA-RC | TODO:
     * refactor(config): aplication.properties data update to deploy
 * VER.#0.3-ALPHA-SNAPSHOT | TODO:
+    * fix(functionality): add and remove room/department with recalculation of the cost and area TODO NEXT
     * implement(functionality): room data sheet
-      * implement(code): add dataTechnical and dataArch package | DONE
-      * implement: architectural data management functionality TODO NEXT...
+    * implement(functionality): recalculation of the costs and area of the department and hospital when data changes
+    * implement(functionality): mounting type of the product
+      * movable
+      * bench-top
+      * floor stand-alone
+      * floor mounted
+      * floor mobile
+      * wall mounted
+      * ceiling mounted
     * implement(functionality): equipment and room functional categories
       * medical
       * medical-consultation